Erkan-Yilmaz/Gridcoin-tasks/README.md

 ***

 How can you help ?
-* Marketing tasks are probably the easiest startig point,
+* Marketing tasks are probably the easiest starting point,
 * but every other task also needs input:
   * read them and comment your thoughts.
-Others will pick up from there
+Others will pick up from there.

 ***